jacobj3/ArchitecturalDecisionsADR/ADR-payment-integration.md

 **Consequences**

 By utilizing Stripe, we can guarantee the dependability and security of payments performed through the app.
-Consumers may keep their data secure while making payments using a number of different approaches.
+Users may keep their data secure while making payments using a number of different approaches.
 We need to make sure Stripe is properly installed and tested in order to guarantee seamless payment processing.
 To maintain our app's compatibility with Stripe's service, we also need to keep an eye out for any updates from them.